 Fighting Disease: Ethiopia

-Onchocerciasis, commonly known as river blindness, was first reported in southwestern regions of Ethiopia in 1939, while the northwestern part of the country was recognized to be endemic in the 1970s.
+Onchocerciasis, or river blindness, was first reported in southwestern regions of Ethiopia in 1939, while the northwestern part of the country was recognized to be endemic in the 1970s.

 In 2000, The Carter Center was invited to help implement Ethiopia's national River Blindness Elimination Program.
 The Center continues to assist the national program, in partnership with Lions Clubs International Foundation, Lions of Ethiopia, and other international, nongovernmental, and private organizations.

 In 2012, the Ethiopia Federal Ministry of Health, with encouragement from The Carter Center, the goal of interrupting transmission of the disease nationwide by 2020.The national program responded by increasing the frequency of Mectizan® treatment from annual to semi-annual though a staggered approach.
 As part of this plan, in 2012, The Carter Center and Lions Clubs International Foundation assisted the Ethiopian government in providing almost 4.9 million treatments, a 50 percent expansion of treatments from the previous year.